ThomasTJdev/nimwc_basket/README.md

 ## Changelog
 ### v0.7
 * Allow spaces in phone number
+* When changing settings in account return to accounting after changes
 * Implement a sub table for products, so the purchase references the bought products for better history.
 ```sql
 ALTER TABLE basket_purchase ADD COLUMN shippingPrice VARCHAR(100);